Published 28th Jun. 2021

-To enjoy the best views in Norway, you often have to get high - on foot, by car or by funicular.
+To enjoy the best views on trips to Norway, you often have to get high - on foot, by car or by funicular.
 From above, you can embrace the landscape, mountains and oceans, and appreciate the vastness of Norway's nature.
 Hiking is the best way to get the most amazing views in the country.
 Here are some of the best views in Norway.

 1